-Potential Risk Areas Parties affected Probability Impact Low Med High Low Med High 1 Despite best efforts there are no de- monstrable improvements in salmon abundance as a result of factors beyond the Foundation's influence All Х Х 2 Engagement and project involvement by themselves may be insufficient to de- velop capacity in involved organizations ASCF, Participants Х Х 3 External political forces affect the willingness of stakeholder organiza- tions to form partnerships All Х Х 4 Inability of community-based propos- als to secure the minimum contri- bution to funding to be eligible for Foundation funding.
-ASCF, Participants Х Х Audit & Evaluation Strategy
+Potential Risk Areas Parties af- fected Probability Impact Low Med High Low Med High 1 Despite best efforts there are no demonstrable improvements in salmon abundance as a result of factors beyond the Foundation's influence All X X 2 Engagement and project involvement by themselves may be insufficient to develop capacity in involved organizations ASCF, Participants Х Х 3 External political forces affect the willingness of stakeholder organizations to form partnerships All Х Х

-Potential Risk Areas Parties affected P robabili ty Impact 5 Failure of the Foundation project selec- tion and approval process to identify the most effective projects for funding.
-ASCF Х X 6 External agendas affect the willingness of stakeholder organizations to cooperate on issues affecting the Atlantic salmon All Х Х 7 Limited success in securing and main- taining adequate volunteer participa- tion in the Foundation's program ASCF Х Х 8 The Foundation making trade-offs that place project quality ahead of the need for participation ASCF Х Х , 9 Failure to achieve revenue levels on investment to adequately support the Foundation program in the five provincial jurisdictions ASCF Х Х 10 Limited success in augmenting the fund through leveraging other sources of proj- ect funding or from fund-raising activities ASCF Х Х
+Potential Risk Areas Parties af- fected Probability Impact 4 Inability of community-based proposals to secure the minimum contribution to funding to be eligible for Foundation funding.
+ASCF, Participants X Х 5 Failure of the Foundation project selection and approval process to identify the most effective projects for funding.
+ASCF X X 6 External agendas affect the willing- ness of stakeholder organizations to cooperate on issues affecting the Atlantic salmon All X X 7 Limited success in securing and maintaining adequate volunteer participation in the Foundation's program ASCF Х Х 8 The Foundation making trade-offs that place project quality ahead of the need for participation ASCF Х X 9 Failure to achieve revenue levels on investment to adequately support the Foundation program in the five provincial jurisdictions ASCF X X 10 Limited success in augmenting the fund through leveraging other sources of project funding or from fund-raising activities ASCF X X